emhedlin/bim_2020/README.md

 ## Occupancy results

 Given a site was occupied, we modeled the chance that each site successfully reared young using mixed logistic models.
 We examined potential spatial patterns in breeding success by estimating correlations across a spatial matern mesh with INLA (first image).
-Since this data is in essence a timeseries, we also modeled the spatial pattern with AR1 structure.
-Adding a spatial structure for pefa improved model fit, but there was no evidence for an autoregressive nature to the spatial structure.
-See below for the spatial pattern.
+Three types of spatial patterns were estimated:
+* the pattern remains the same across all years
+* the pattern changes entirely from year to year
+* the pattern changes from year to year with temporal correlation of one step (AR1) For Peregrines, the model that performed the best included a spatial pattern that was fixed across all years (below left).

 <p align="center">
   <img width="400" src="https://github.com/emhedlin/bim_2020/blob/master/documents/mesh.png">